-Games are better than ever in 2018, featuring glorious open worlds, life-like AI and gameplay that’ll keep you going for hundreds of hours, but what if you don’t have a PC capable of running them?
-Not everyone can afford a GTX 1080-enabled gaming PC to run the best PC games, after all.
+Games are better than ever in 2020, featuring glorious open worlds, life-like AI and gameplay that’ll keep you going for hundreds of hours, but what if you don’t have a PC capable of running them?
+Not everyone can afford an RTX 3080-enabled gaming PC to run the best PC games, after all.

 What is Nvidia GeForce Now?

 Before we go into more detail about how you can play the latest AAA-rated games on any PC regardless of specs, let’s first explain what Nvidia’s cloud-based GeForce Now for PC and Mac is.

 First revealed back at CES 2017, Nvidia GeForce Now provides gamers with the ability to stream gameplay rendered remotely, negating the need to worry about local PC requirements – all you need is a fast-enough internet connection!
 Nvidia recommends download speeds of around 25-50mbps, although it can function on as little as a 15Mbps connection.

 Unlike the likes of Google Stadia that require you to purchase games from the platform store, GeForce Now allows you to play games that you own via the likes of Steam, Battle.net and Uplay.
 This allows you to play alongside your friends as you usually would, with no need for them to sign up to yet another online store to continue playing together.

 Aside from 30+ free-to-play titles including the likes of Fortnite, there are over 300 games available with no install required and over 1000 older games that you can play on a ‘single-use’ basis.
 The good news is that more games are being added to the service every week.

 With unsupported games, you’ll essentially redownload the game you want to play every time you want to play so it’s crucial that you play games that support cloud saves.
 Even with unsupported games, downloads take seconds rather than hours.
 The single-use feature is exclusive to Steam for now, but other launchers could be added in future.